mmiah00/Jungle-Escape/README.md

 # JungleEscape

-1/4/2019\n
+1/4/2019
 Vivien: We spent most of class talking in general about how to code for different parts of the games.
-I added a createbackground() to TerminalDemo to form the grid for 2048. \n
+I added a createbackground() to TerminalDemo to form the grid for 2048.
 Maisha: I spent most of my time trying to picture the background for 15 Puzzle and started writing code for it.
 I created a Tile class which is a part of the fifteenPuzzle class.

 1/6/2019